Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 While a balanced diet should be your first line of defense when it comes to aiding recovery, there are also some supplements that can give your body an extra boost.

-Protein powders are a convenient way to ensure you get enough protein, especially if you struggle to meet your needs through whole foods alone.
+Protein powders are a convenient way to ensure you're getting enough protein, especially if you struggle to meet your needs from whole foods alone.

-Amino acids are another popular supplement for athletes who want to support their recovery.
+Amino acids are another popular supplement for athletes looking to support their recovery.

 Branched-chain amino acids (BCAAs) are particularly useful for muscle repair and growth, while glutamine can help reduce muscle soreness and improve immune function.

-Antioxidants such as vitamins C and E can also be helpful in reducing inflammation and oxidative stress in the body after training.
+Antioxidants like vitamins C and E can also be helpful to reduce inflammation and oxidative stress in the body after training.

 Remember that supplements should never replace real foods in your diet; they should only be used as a supplement to your overall nutritional goals.

-These are the most important nutrition and supplementation strategies to support post-workout recovery.
+These are the most important nutrition and supplement strategies to support post-workout recovery.

 Remember to listen to your body's signals and give it the fuel it needs to come back stronger than ever.